 So, which tax bracket will you be sitting in with your double earnings?

 Well basically, if you make $30,000 from one job and $30,000 from another, you wouldn’t be considering yourself as within the $30,000 tax bracket, paying less tax on both of your earnings.

 Instead, you’ll be in the $60,000 zone, which means more money for the government.

 It’s important to keep this in mind when your side hustle pays a lot, thus increasing your total earnings.
 Ultimately though you aren’t being cheated into paying more.
 You’re earning more, and thus have to pay more tax.
-Getting $60,000 from two sources is the same as receiving it from one!
+Getting a total of $60,000 from two different sources is the same as receiving it from one!

-Either way, no matter how you received your total earnings (one job or two), you pay roughly the same in the tax.
-The only slight difference here is that you might be able to claim different things on both jobs, and also claim travel expenses from one job to the next, giving you a bit less tax to pay at the end of the day compared to someone making the same as you from a single job!
+Either way, no matter how you received your total earnings (one job or two), you pay roughly the same in tax.
+The only slight difference here is that you might be able to claim different things on both jobs.
+You can also claim travel expenses from one job to the next, giving you a bit less tax to pay at the end of the day compared to someone making the same as you from a single job!

 The more you know.

 Most of the time side hustles don’t earn you as much as your main hustle, and so I asked Mackinder whether or not problems (paying more tax) can arise even if your money on the side is not that much.